ToddKenzie/virtual-pet-shelter/readme.md

 ### How This Project May Differ From Other Students

 * Currently 3 Pet types - Dog, Cat, and Bird (inherited from abstract VirtualPet)
+* All attributes are inherted classes from abstract Attribute instead of simple ints.
+* The three main Attributes that increase per tick() are randomly generated from a range per pet type on Object creation
 * User must also monitor cleanliness of the facility and clean on occasion
 * User must also care for the illness of critters, or they'll have to be removed
 	* Same happens for poor food and water management
 * If a pet shows exceptional energy (anti-boredom), they can be automatically adopted at the end of a tick()
 * Every few days, a pet will arrive at the doorstep of the shelter
-* All attributes are inherted classes from Attribute instead of simple ints.

 **Ideas to consider that are not implemented**